 According to the National Women’s Law Center (NWLC), if lower earnings for women prevail through their working years, the loss could amount to $406,760 over a 40-year career.
 Their report presumes a woman is working full time with a constant wage gap of $10,169 each year.
 If so, women may need to work ten years more than their male counterparts to make up the difference.

 These amounts may be a conservative amount.
-Separately, a Merrill Lynch study with Age Wave has shown that with the multiple impacts of lower earnings, parenting, caregiving, and reduced retirement savings opportunities, women will collect $1,055,000 less than men by their retirement age.
+A Merrill Lynch study with Age Wave has shown that with the multiple impacts of lower earnings, parenting, caregiving, and reduced retirement savings opportunities, women will collect $1,055,000 less than men by their retirement age.